TirthGajjar0/Data-Science_TuteDude/README.md

 - Pandas
 - Matplotlib
 - Seaborn
+- Plotly
 - Scikit-Learn
+- Statsmodels
+- Prophet
 - Jupyter Notebook
 - Google Colab

-## Repository Structure

-Each assignment contains:
-- Jupyter Notebook
-- Dataset (if applicable)
-- Assignment-specific README
+---

-## Learning Goal
+## Note

-To develop practical skills in data analysis, visualization, statistical thinking, and machine learning using real-world datasets.
+The projects in this repository were completed as part of my Data Science learning journey.
+They reflect my practical understanding of data analysis, machine learning workflows, and predictive modeling using both educational and real-world datasets.

-## Future Projects

-- Customer Segmentation
-- Sales Analysis Dashboard
-- Predictive Analytics
-- Recommendation Systems
-- End-to-End Data Science Projects